bodulic/CATS-rb/README.md

 `-q`: Maximum right-tail distribution quantile for raincloud plots, default: 0.995

 Raincloud plots omit right-tail extreme values for visualization purposes.
 The x-axis in all raincloud plots is logarithmically scaled.
+Raincloud plot densities are normalized for each transcriptome assembly.
+Boxplots within raincloud plots mark the distribution median, Q<sub>1</sub>, and Q<sub>3</sub>, with whiskers exnteding from -1.5*IQR to 1.5*IQR of the distribution.

 `-f`: Number of longest genomic scaffolds for exon set genomic location plot, default: all scaffolds

-Parameter `f` should be adjusted according to the number of relevant genomic scaffolds.
+Value of `f` should be adjusted according to the number of relevant genomic scaffolds.

-`-B`: Number of genomic bins for exon set genomic location plot, default: 50000
+`-B`: Number of genomic bins for exon set genomic location plot, default: 25000

-Increased values of `B` allow for a higher resolution of exon set genomic location plots.
+Higher values of `B` allow for a higher resolution of exon set genomic location plots.

 `-V`: Minimum completeness threshold for assigning an element set to a Venn set, default: 0.35.

 In Venn diagrams, element set completeness is used to define the plotted Venn sets.
 If element set completeness exceedes `V`, the set is considered shared with the reference element set.
+If both compared element sets are shared with the reference set, these element sets are considered common for the compared transcriptome assemblies.

 `-H`: Number of longest element sets used in hierarchical clustering, default: 5000

-Higher values of parameter `H` will result in more detailed heatmaps, but significantly increase runtime and RAM usage.
-The parameter is capped at 65000.
+Higher values of `H` will result in more detailed heatmaps, but significantly increase runtime and RAM usage.
+Value of `H` is capped at 65000.

 `-E`: Use raster for heatmap plotting, default: off

-Rasterization can be used to improve the plotting quality of resulting heatmaps.
+Rasterization can be used to improve heatmap quality.

 `-A`: Proportion of aligned transcript distribution breakpoints (specified with x,y,z...), default: "0,0.2,0.4,0.6,0.8,0.85,0.9,0.95,1"

 Proportion of aligned transcript is split into intervals defined by `A` (e.g. [0-0.2>, [0.2-0.4>...).
 This category variable is used for plotting.

-All category variable breaks (options `A`, `N`, `R`, `I`, and `s`) should be given as strings separated with commas and enclosed in quotes (e.g. "0,0.2,0.4,0.6,0.8,0.85,0.9,0.95,1").
+All category variable breaks (`A`, `N`, `R`, `I`, and `s`) should be supplied as strings separated with commas and enclosed in quotes (e.g. "0,0.2,0.4,0.6,0.8,0.85,0.9,0.95,1").

 `-N`: Number of exons per transcript distribution breakpoints (specified with x,y,z...), default: "0,2,4,6,8,10,15,20"